1. What is a Texas Lease Agreement?

-- the address of the premises,
+- Premises: the address of the premises

-- pet allowances and prohibitions,
+- Pets: allowances and prohibitions

-- any known health hazards or risks,
+- Health Hazards: any known health hazards or risks

 States will differ in certain aspects of leasing and rental requirements.
+Familiarize yourself with Texas’s landlord-tenant laws to protect your legal and financial rights.

 3. Texas Landlord and Tenant Laws